In This Section

 The annual rates and charges notices are sent out each July.

-The 2022/2023 4th Instalment Notices are due to be sent to ratepayers in early April 2023.
-The final day for payment of this instalment is Wednesday 31 May 2023.
+The 2023/2024 Annual Rate Notices are due to be posted in early July 2023.
+The final day for payment of the first instalment is Thursday 31 August 2023.

 Council provides a wide range of services to benefit our community.